-Nursing Home Administrator: Job Description and Info for Students Considering a Career in Nursing Home Administration
+Nursing Home Administrator: Job Description & Career Info

 How to Become a Nursing Home Administrator

-While the requirements to become a Nursing Home Administrator vary by place of employment and state, a 4-year, bachelor's degree in a field like health services administration, pubic administration, or long-term care administration is a standard credential for a Nursing Home Administrator.
-More advanced positions or working for a large organization may require an additional 2-year, master's degree in these or related fields.
+If you're looking to begin a career in nursing home administration, you'll need at least a four-year bachelor's degree and will likely need to pass a state licensing examination.
+Larger employers or more advanced positions may require a master's degree.
+While the requirements to become a nursing home administrator vary by place of employment and state, a four-year bachelor's degree in a field like health services administration, public administration, or long-term care administration is a standard credential for a nursing home administrator.
+More advanced positions or working for a large organization may require an additional two-year master's degree in these or related fields.
 Common courses in these programs include work in nursing home administrative practices, aging and long-term care, gerontology and aging, and health behavior.
-After completing a state-approved program, most states also require that Nursing Home Administrators pass licensing exams.
+After completing a state-approved program, most states also require that nursing home administrators pass licensing exams.

-Nursing Home Administrators work at the cross-section of the health care and business fields; to be successful, they should have skills and knowledge from both.
-Being able to absorb and interpret large amounts of possibly conflicting information, being a decisive leader and possessing good communication skills will help you to be effective as a Nursing Home Administrator.
+Nursing home administrators work at the cross-section of the health care and business fields.
+To be successful, they should have skills and knowledge from both.
+Being able to absorb and interpret large amounts of possibly conflicting information and possessing good communication skills will help you to be effective as a nursing home administrator.

-Nursing Home Administrators fall into the larger category of medical and health services managers; according to information from the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, there will be 16% growth in employment in this field from 2006-2016.
-Median annual earnings in the field for 2006 were $73,340.
+Nursing home administrators fall into the larger category of medical and health services managers.
+According to information from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), there will be 22% growth in employment in this field from 2010-2020.
+Median annual earnings for nursing home administrators for May 2012 were $88,580, per the BLS.

-Related to Nursing Home Administrator: Job Description and Info for Students Considering a Career in Nursing Home Administration
+Related to Nursing Home Administrator: Job Description & Career Info

 - Recently Updated